pilotmoon/popclipweb/site/guide/actions.md

 separate tabs.
 The action will also detect "URL-like" text lacking a scheme prefix and add `https:` when opening it.

-The URLs open in the default browser, unless the current app is a browser in which case the current browser is used instead.
+URLs open in the current app if it is a [known browser](/kb/browsers), or else in the system default browser.

 In addition to web URLs, PopClip detects single instances of the following URL
 schemes: `evernote:`, `omnifocus:`, `spotify:`, `ftp:`, `bluesky:`, `hook:`,